zio/zio/docs/howto/use_modules_and_layers.md

  - `ZLayer.fromService` to build a layer from a service
  - `ZLayer.fromServices` to build a layer from a number of required services
  - `ZLayer.identity` to express the requirement for a layer
- - `ZIO.toLayer` or `ZManaged.toLayer` to construct a layer from an effect
+ - `ZIO#toLayer` or `ZManaged#toLayer` to construct a layer from an effect

 Where it makes sense, these methods have also variants to build a service effectfully (suffixed by `M`), resourcefully (suffixed by `Managed`), or to create a combination of services (suffixed by `Many`).

 We can compose `layerA` and `layerB`  _horizontally_ to build a layer that has the requirements of both layers, to provide the capabilities of both layers, through `layerA ++ layerB`

 We can also compose layers _vertically_, meaning the output of one layer is used as input for the subsequent layer to build the next layer, resulting in one layer with the requirement of the first, and the output of the second layer: `layerA >>> layerB`.
-When doing this, we must feed all the inputs to make the code compile, but we can still define part of the input as the input of the final layer using `ZLayer.identity`.
+When doing this, the first layer must output all the services required by the second layer, but we can defer creating some of these services and require them as part of the input of the final layer using `ZLayer.identity`.

 ## Wiring modules together
 Here we define a module to cope with CRUD operations for the `User` domain object.
 We provide also an in memory implementation of the module